ripienaar/free-for-dev/README.md

   * https://www.blockspring.com/ - Share scripts with anyone on your team: cross language and with spreadsheet users.
 Free for 5 million runs a month.
   * https://helpmonks.com/ - Shared inbox for teams - Free for open source projects and non-profit organizations.
   * http://typetalk.in/ - Share and discuss ideas with your team through instant messaging on the web or on your mobile.
   * https://talky.io/ - Free group video chat.
 Anonymous.
-Peer‑to‑peer.
+Peer-to-peer.
 No plugins, signup, or payment required.
   * http://sourcetalk.net/ - Code discussion tool, free for open code talks.
   * http://vipaar.com/ - Help over video with augmented reality.
 Free without analytics, encryption, support.
   * https://evernote.com/ - Tool for organizing information.
 Share your notes and work together with others.